Nothing-2A/releases/.github/ISSUE_TEMPLATE/bug_report.md

 **Before you start please fill out this short checklist;**

-- [ ] Are you using tools to provide root access (Magisk, KernelSU etc.)
+- [ ] Are you using tools to provide root access?
+(Magisk, KernelSU etc.)
-- [ ] If yes, are you using any modules.
+- [ ] If yes, are you using any modules?
 (List them out below)

 ### Description